Buying Responses with SurveyMonkey Audience

 Filtering by Demographic

 With any Audience purchase, we automatically provide some demographic information (age range, gender, and the device type used to take the survey) as additional questions at the end of your survey results.
-If you purchased our Contribute panel, we also provide annual household income and region.
+If you purchased our Contribute or Rewards panel, we also provide annual household income and region.